Foot Drop : Charlotte’s Journey

 We are now in March and the nice weather has struck and a number of wedding invites has triggered a further upset simply because I can’t wear pretty shoes and feel frumpy in trainers.
 I see others starting to wear their pretty sandals…not me.
 I ordered a shoeless attachment to try with my current brace and it was a disaster.
 I felt more safe without it.
 I then remembered the SaeboStep which was discussed at my initial chat and what can I say, it arrived today and I’m so excited!
 It feels great and today I walked the most normal I’ve ever done whilst wearing it.
 I’m now going to look to buy some wide strap sandals and extra attachments so I can finally get out of the hot walking boots I’ve been resigned to!

-If you want to learn more about the features on our new SaeboStep and whether it would be beneficial, you can Contact Us and/or watch the video below .
+If you would like to learn more about the features of our SaeboStep and whether it would be beneficial for you, our Clinical Team are on hand for advice.
+You can also take a look at our Clinical Specialist in the video below highlighting its unique features.

 Leave a Reply